 Once communities are formed there is a need to exchange health documents across the communities as well as within them.
 IHE uses the concept of cross-community to describe a federation of communities which use mostly peer-to-peer interactions for the purposes of health document sharing.
 A community may be a single organization, like the USA Veterans Administration, a complex community of many organizations, or a more simple organization like a single small hospital or facility.
 Cross-community describes an environment where multiple communities, be they simple, small, complex or large, interact without any understanding of or access to the internal structure of any of the other participants.
 A large federation of communities is exemplified by the multi-national exchange “European Patients – Smart Open Service” (epSOS).

-The MHD-HIE Profile designs a single community document sharing exchange.
+The MHDS Profile designs a single community document sharing exchange.

 X.4.2 Principles of IHE for Health Document Sharing